 Dunedin will be the scene of the crime this October as we welcome some of Scotland, Ireland and New Zealand's finest authors for the inaugural Celtic Noir crime writing festival.

 The popular Vogel Street Party is back this year and planning to be bigger and better than ever.
 Focusing on the theme ‘Dunedin Icons’, this family-friendly street party held in the revamped Warehouse Precinct now attracts over 15,000 people each year.
 Head along to experience art installations, live bands, roaming entertainment, pop-up food stalls, building tours and much more; all with a distinctly Dunedin vibe.

 From the team behind the award-winning Te Pō, Spirit House and 360, the play Mr Red Light combines the hapless humour of Dog Day Afternoon with the quirky life-affirming charm of Amelie.
 Joyfully inventive, absurdly funny and full of surprises, it will remind you just how mysterious and wonderful life can be.

 Two days bursting with home and living inspiration and ideas from architecture and design to kitchen and bathroom, interior designs and home entertainment.

-Now in its 6th year, the Dunedin Craft Beer and Food Festival is a hugely popular event which sells out in mere minutes.
-Held at the covered Forsyth Barr Stadium, the festival brings together the best local and national brews and food, music from Bic Runga and LMNOP and a whole lotta fun to create the best day out of the year.
+Something of an institution, the Dunedin Craft Beer and Food Festival is a hugely popular event which sells out in mere minutes.
+Held at the covered Forsyth Barr Stadium, the festival brings together the best local and national brews and food, kiwi music and a whole lot of fun to create the best day out of the year.
 Numerous off-shoot events pop up around Dunedin in the days leading up to event creating a citywide festival vibe.
 Due to popular demand, the festival this year will spread over two days, for more hop-related revelry than ever before.
 To help recover from the fest, we've put together the ultimate #dunnerstunner detox itinerary of things to do, see and eat in the aftermath.